 Stelios Bekiros has participated in numerous conferences and academic seminars and has been an invited speaker in many prestigious universities and institutions.
 During the last thirteen years he has served as principal investigator, experienced researcher, project manager or team member in many European and national research projects (e.g., FP7, Max Weber Programme, EC Marie Curie, Netherlands organization for scientific research-NWO, EU 3rd Framework Programme, EIB, EC DG-XIII/ESPRIT, EPET-II/Hellenic Ministry of Development, Cyprus RPF/Penek etc.).
 His research interests include spectral and time series econometrics, economic dynamics, machine learning, optimal control, complex systems and econophysics.
 He acts as a referee for top journals in many scientific disciplines besides economics, and in 2010 he was given the best reviewer award by the prestigious European Journal of Operational Research (EJOR, Elsevier).
 He is a member of the European Area Business Cycle Network (EABCN), the Econometric Society, the Society of Financial Econometrics, the IEEE Computational Intelligence Society, the Society for Computational Economics (SCE), the Society for Economic Measurement (SEM) and the Rimini Centre for Economic Analysis (RCEA).
-His work has been published in many well-known academic journals including Journal of Economic Dynamics and Control, Journal of Banking and Finance, Journal of International Money and Finance, Macroeconomic Dynamics, Studies in Nonlinear Dynamics and Econometrics, Computational Economics, Computational Statistics and Data Analysis, Journal of Forecasting, European Journal of Operational Research, Journal of Macroeconomics, Energy Economics, Economics Letters, Empirical Economics, IEEE-Transactions on Neural Networks, Journal of International Financial Markets, Institutions and Money, International Review of Financial Analysis, Review of Financial Economics, North American Journal of Economics and Finance, European Journal of Finance etc., and in books and proceedings in many scientific fields.
+His work has been published in many well-known academic journals including Journal of Economic Dynamics and Control, Journal of Banking and Finance, Journal of International Money and Finance, Macroeconomic Dynamics, Studies in Nonlinear Dynamics and Econometrics, Computational Economics, Computational Statistics and Data Analysis, Journal of Forecasting, European Journal of Operational Research, Journal of Macroeconomics, Energy Economics, Economics Letters, Empirical Economics, Economic Modelling, IEEE-Transactions on Neural Networks, Journal of International Financial Markets, Institutions and Money, International Review of Financial Analysis, Review of Financial Economics, North American Journal of Economics and Finance, European Journal of Finance etc., and in books and proceedings in many scientific fields.

 Dr. Bekiros strongly emphasizes multidisciplinary research through applying techniques and methodologies from economic theory, physics, engineering, biology and psychology, in studying the complexity of economic and financial systems on a macro/microscopic level.